aehrc/smart-forms/README.md

 We are also accepting contributions to make the product better!
 Please read [CONTRIBUTING](CONTRIBUTING.md).

-Any other discussions can be raised in the Smart Forms's Zulip stream: https://chat.fhir.org/#narrow/stream/425534-smart-forms.
+Smart Forms-related discussions can be raised in the Smart Forms's Zulip stream: https://chat.fhir.org/#narrow/stream/425534-smart-forms.

+Any questionnnaire/SDC-related discussion can be raised in the questionnaire stream: https://chat.fhir.org/#narrow/stream/179255-questionnaire.

 ## Licensing and attribution